NootThePenguin/Cryb-Instructions/API.md

 Here comes the hard part, on the side bar navigate to the "OAuth2" tab.

 Then, you'll see redirects.
-Click on Add Redirect. type `http://localhost:3000/auth/discord` Then add another redirect, type `http://localhost:4000/auth/discord` **MAKE SURE TO SAVE THIS**
+Click on Add Redirect. type `http://localhost:3000/auth/discord` **MAKE SURE TO SAVE THIS**

 Now, go back to your .env file and as `DISCORD_CALLBACK_URL=` put `http://localhost:3000/auth/discord` **make sure theres no spaces between the = sign and ANY of the .env values.**